-Once the credit/non credit grading option deadline has passed, the grade option cannot be reversed.
-Therefore, before selecting the credit option, students should consult with a counselor.
+Once the pass-no pass grading option deadline has passed, the grade option cannot be reversed.
+Therefore, before selecting this option, students should consult with a counselor.

 NOTE: In classes graded on this basis, students are held to attendance regulations and academic standards expected in the standard graded courses.